sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/secure-postgres.md

 {{< /code >}}

-You should now have the following files in your `/etc/sensu/tls` directory.

-The Sensu backend will use these certificate files to communicate with PostgreSQL:
+You should now have the following files in your `/etc/sensu/tls` directory, which the Sensu backend will use to communicate with PostgreSQL:

  filename        | description |
 -----------------|-------------|